The Taste Of The Not So Cruelty Free

 Scott & I choose a cruelty free lifestyle, by treating all life as humanely as possible & with respect, from the soil to the sky.
 We’ve been cleaning house, removing products & items that aren’t cruelty free.
-The cruelty free lifestyle should apply not just to non-human beings.
-We support companies that are local & follow fair labor practices too.
+The cruelty free standards we choose to live by don’t just apply to non-human beings.
+We also do our best to support companies that are local, use non-toxic materials, are sustainable, organic, have less of a carbon footprint, follow fair labor & fair trade practices.

 Being a responsible consumer takes much research & work, but it is just that… a responsibility.
 We are all living on this planet together, so it is our responsibility to protect it, not destroy it.
 We need to live harmoniously with nature.
 The struggle with cravings is still there, but there are significantly more options available to satiate it than in the past.
 I have learned my lesson & I’m dedicated to sticking to a cruelty free lifestyle.

-Living a cruelty free lifestyle is a journey for my husband and I. We have changed the way we eat over time as we’ve learned more about where our food comes from.
-We know that there is plenty of more learning ahead of us and are not afraid of discussion and respectful debate.
+Living a cruelty free lifestyle is a never-ending journey of lessons for myself & my husband.
+Our way of eating has changed many times over as we’ve learned more about where our food comes from.
+We know that there is plenty of more learning ahead of us.
+Don’t be afraid to embrace change.

-I have many more projects coming, all dedicated to shifting how we humans have been programmed to think when it comes to the role we play on this planet & how we interact with all other species.
+My husband & I have many more upcoming projects.
+These projects are dedicated to a cruelty free lifestyle, shifting how we humans have been programmed to think when it comes to the role we play on this planet & how we interact with all other species.
 I try to do this without sounding too preachy, rather to live my life, with my husband, in the way we feel nature is teaching us.
 We will continue to make mistakes, but we’ll also continue to learn from them.

 As always, comments & thoughts are welcome.
 I especially enjoy when someone can zap that part of my brain, making me think in a way I haven’t before, even if I may not agree with it.
 The only thing I ask of you is to please refrain from using religion as justification for causing harm to others.
 I respect what you choose to believe in, but it’s not an argument I will respond to, instead your comment will be deleted.
 Thank you.